Best Monitors for MacBook and Mac Mini (2026)

 Summary

-The Mac monitor market shifted dramatically in March 2026 when Apple refreshed the Studio Display with Thunderbolt 5 and launched the new Studio Display XDR with mini-LED and 120Hz — while third-party competitors like BenQ and ASUS delivered compelling 5K and 6K alternatives at significantly lower prices. [src2, src4] The ASUS ProArt PA32QCV 6K emerged as RTINGS' top pick across MacBook Pro, Mac Mini, and Mac Studio categories, offering a 32-inch 6K panel with Thunderbolt 4 for $1,399 — roughly the same price as the Apple Studio Display but with a larger screen and higher resolution. [src1, src6]
+The Mac monitor market shifted dramatically in March 2026 when Apple refreshed the Studio Display with Thunderbolt 5 and launched the new Studio Display XDR with mini-LED and 120Hz — while third-party competitors like BenQ and ASUS delivered compelling 5K and 6K alternatives at significantly lower prices. [src2, src4] The ASUS ProArt PA32QCV 6K emerged as RTINGS' top pick across MacBook Pro, Mac Mini, and Mac Studio categories, offering a 32-inch 6K panel with Thunderbolt 4 for around $1,223 — several hundred dollars less than the Apple Studio Display, with a larger screen and higher resolution. [src1, src6]

 Top 10 Models Compared